 Split tests of product names and brand names

 How long does a PickFu poll take to complete?

 Once you’ve created and submitted a poll, we immediately find respondents to vote.
 Depending on your targeting parameters, this can happen quickly.
-If you choose a general audience or something simple like 50 female respondents, the poll may finish in less than 15 minutes.
+If you choose a general audience or something simple like 50 female respondents, the poll may finish in minutes.

 There are other factors involved in the speed of poll completion.
-If you are running a poll at night or over the weekend when fewer people are online, it may take longer to finish.
+If you are running a poll at night or on the weekend when fewer people are online, it may take longer to finish.
 But typically, polls finish within hours — often less.

 How PickFu compares to other Amazon testing tools